pedroeverett/hw6weekend_music_shop/music_shop_homework.md

 4. Create a Sellable interface which has a calculateMarkup method, which returns an int/double, based on the buying price and the selling price.

 5. Create classes for items the shop may sell, i.e. which implement the Sellable interface.
-Such items should have the following:
+Such items should have the following MASTER CLASS ITEMS:
   - a type/description e.g. guitar, drum sticks, guitar strings, sheet music etc.
   - a price at which the shop bought the item.
   - a price at which the shop plans to sell the item.